patters-match/gba-ezflash-sleep-fixes/README.md

 ### My improvements
 - Patches converted to IPS format, to allow cross-platform tools
 - Additional patches where some revision or region variant of the game was missing
 - Created new patches for all Famicom Mini series titles, except those already created in the forum posts linked above (Vols.
-11, 17, 18, 21), and several tricker ones which enable sleep from ARM code running in VRAM rather than by directly executing Thumb instructions from ROM (Vols.
+11, 17, 18, 21), and several trickier ones which enable sleep from ARM code running in VRAM rather than by directly executing Thumb instructions from ROM (Vols.
 04, 05, 09, 10 by [TechieSaru](https://gbatemp.net/threads/native-sleep-mode-fix-patches-for-ez-flash-iv.608648/post-10216389)).
 - Added the crc32 checksum of the target ROM file to each patch filename, for validation

 ### Additional reading